ethersync/ethersync/book/src/configuration.md

 emit_secret_address = <true/false>
 ```

-After a successful `ethersync join`, the peer's secret address is automatically stored in your `.ethersync/config`.
+After a successful `teamtype join`, the peer's secret address is automatically stored in your `.teamtype/config`.
-In the future, you can then use `ethersync join` without a join code to reconnect to the same peer.
+In the future, you can then use `teamtype join` without a join code to reconnect to the same peer.